 Sir W G Armstrong, Whitworth & Company also made a concerted effort to enter the railway market at the end of the war and contracts were obtained for the construction and supply of steam and diesel locomotives to numerous railway systems throughout Britain, India, Belgium, Columbia, Argentina, Brazil, Australia and Ceylon.
 Between 1919 and 1936, they created more than 1,250 locomotives predominantly completed at Scotswood.

 A shower of orders at the end of the war brought a degree of prosperity to the Northern shipbuilding industry although this was to be short lived.
 Within just a few short years the Great Depression struck and yards were being closed all over the region.
-This signaled the end of Elswick’s involvement in shipbuilding and in 1920 all production was directed to the Naval Yard at Walker.
+This signalled the end of Elswick’s involvement in shipbuilding and in 1920 all production was directed to the Naval Yard at Walker.
 Elswick was simply treading water although much, much worse was to come.

 The government embarked on a series of moral-boosting incentives whilst The Prince of Wales (who later became King Edward VIII) toured the industrial heartland of the North East, visiting Elswick in 1923.